salmandaher/VLNs_Team_GraviPower/README.md

 ---

 ## Motor Gearbox
-The motor gearbox serves to adjust the motor output speed and torque to desired levels.
-It employs a gear reduction system that balances speed with mechanical power, optimizing performance for the specific application needs.
+The motor gearbox is set to adjust the motor output speed and torque to a desired level.
+It applies a 1.5 speed amplification factor, combined with th3 2:1 speed amplification applied by the mass pulley system, the total becomes a 3:1 speed amplification factor rotating the motor from the mass' fall to produce higher voltage values.

 ![Motor Gearbox](https://github.com/salmandaher/VLNs_Team_GraviPower/blob/bf33870ca1736469e62d55921a4af209934893d6/imgs/Motor%20gearbox%20(2).jpg)